Horse riding in the Vinales Valley

 Difficulty

 This active exploration of Cuba is not very demanding but you will need to be in good health with a reasonable level of fitness.
-You will be hiking, kayaking, swimming or horse ridding nearly every day of the trip so a good amount of stamina is required.
-To discuss your suitability for this trip please feel free to contact us.
+You will be hiking (3-4 hours per day), kayaking, swimming or horse riding nearly every day of the trip so a good amount of stamina is required.
+Our kayak expedition will stretch over 2 days with up to 5 hours of kayaking per day, if this is something you aren't used to then building up the fitness in your upper body would be recommended.

 Food & drink